OCA/partner-contact/partner_second_lastname/readme/USAGE.md

 - Edit any partner's form.
 - Make sure the partner is not a company.
-- Enter firstname and lastnames.
+- Enter firstname, lastnames, secondlast name.

 If you directly enter the full name instead of entering the other fields separately (maybe from other form), this module will try to guess the